For research partners

-Anyone can join BIOME as a participant.
+As a research partner, you take part in real research studies and receive compensation for verified participation.
 Create a profile, browse open studies, and apply to the ones that match your availability and interest.

 Creating your profile

-To participate in studies on BIOME, you first need to create a profile.
-Registration is done through Privy, which supports email login and cryptocurrency wallet connection.
+To apply to studies on Biome, you first need to create a profile.
+Registration uses your email address.

 During registration, you will:

-4. 4.Accept the BIOME Platform Terms of Service
+- 3Accept the Biome Platform Terms of Service

 These identifiers cannot be changed.
 They are used across the platform in place of your real name.
-Your identity remains anonymous to other participants and to researchers unless you choose to share additional information.
+Your identity remains pseudonymous to research teams and to other research partners — all messaging and screening happens under your pseudonym.

 Completing your profile